conan-io/docs/introduction.rst

 Introduction
 ============

 Conan is a dependency and package manager for C and C++ languages.
 It is free and open-source, and it works in all platforms: Windows, Linux, OSX, FreeBSD, Solaris, etc. and can be used to develop for all targets including embedded, mobile (iOS, Android), bare metal.
 It also integrates with all build systems like CMake, Visual Studio (MSBuild), Makefiles, SCons, etc., including proprietary ones.
+Conan is powered by JFrog Artifactory Community Edition which is available to `download for free <https://conan.io/downloads.html>`_  for the C / C++ community.

 It is specifically designed and optimized for accelerating the development and Continuous Integration of C and C++ projects.
 With full binary management, it can create and reuse any number of different binaries (for different configurations, like architectures, compiler versions, etc) for any number of different versions of a package, using exactly the same process in all platforms.
 As it is decentralized, it is easy to run your own server to host your own packages and binaries privately, without needing to share them.